onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

-> "We stand atop a local optima in which our networks optimize for an outcome (attentional engagement) that fundamentally precludes large-scale sensemaking and selective evolution at the emergent scale of society." - [Matthew Pirkowski](https://x.com/MattPirkowski/status/1283853553417637888)

 > "We must create far more robust mechanisms of semi-permeability that insulate us from one another, contrary to the utopian naivete of the Religion of Openness.
 Openness is not a virtue in and of itself.
 It is a feature of ALs (Adaptive Landscapes) that allows for the flow of information, both adaptive and maladaptive.
 But if you set the dial on openness to its maximum, you will simply preclude evolution itself.
 Thus, the need for membrane-aware protocols.
 It is only through introducing an awareness of these evolutionary realities at the lowest levels of our informational stack that we will revivify the emergence of meaningful ALs.
 And it is only through ensuring they're structured bottom-up that we may prevent their manipulation." - [Matthew Pirkowski](https://x.com/MattPirkowski/status/1283854157196046336)